usnistgov/ARIAC_docs/.history/docs/automated_evaluation/automated_evaluation_overview_20231215113618.md

 - For the docker container to clone the environment teams will need to create a personal_access_token for the repository, [the intructions for which are shown here](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 We suggest creating a fine-grain token and only giving read access permissions for the competition repository.

 - The build scripts for the docker container will run rosdep automatically to ensure that any ROS packages you have included in your package manifest (`package.xml`) will be installed.

--  However if you need to install packages that are not included in rosdep should create a custom build script, add those to the competitor_build_scripts directory and include the file name in the `pre_build_scripts` section of the yaml file.
+However if you need to install packages that are not included in rosdep you can add them to the build section.
+Currently debian packages (installed using apt) and pip packages (installed using pip3) are supported.
+If you would like to run custom build scripts, add those to the competitor_build_scripts directory and include the file name in the `extra_build_scripts` section of the yaml file.
 These scripts will also need to be added to the Google Drive folder.
-For example of this, see the `nist_competitor_pre_build.sh` script in the `competitor_build_scripts` folder.

 - The competition section includes a launch file and the name of the package that includes that launch file.
 For the automated evaluation to work properly competitors must create a custom ROS launch file that starts the environment and any nodes that are necessary to complete the competiition.
 [Detailed instructions for this launch file are shown here](competition_launch.md)
     - *Note: if you have multiple ROS packages ensure that the package_name is set for the package that includes the launch file*